The Best Scenic Drives In Hawaii

 Best Scenic Drives In Kauai

-“The Garden Isle” is perhaps Hawaii’s most stunning island, well known for its lush valleys and the eroded peaks of the Na Pali Coast >> See how to spend 5 days or less in Kauai
+“The Garden Isle” is perhaps Hawaii’s most stunning island, well known for its lush valleys and the eroded peaks of the Na Pali Coast.

 Princeville to Ke’e Beach

-Extending for just over 10 miles (16 km) but easily filling up an entire day, Highway 560 links the posh resort community of Princeville with Ke’e Beach, beyond which is the impenetrable Na Pali Coast.
-Though it’s understandably always congested with tourists, calling this road a highway is very misleading, as 560 is a one-lane road that often narrows down to a single lane when crossing streams.
+Extending for about 10 miles (16 km) but easily filling an entire day, Highway 560 links the posh resort community of Princeville with Ke’e Beach, beyond which is the impenetrable Na Pali Coast.
+Though it’s understandably congested with tourists, calling this road a highway is misleading.
+Highway 560 is a one-lane road that often narrows to a single lane when crossing streams.

 Waimea Canyon Drive

-Totally worthy of its nickname – “The Grand Canyon of the Pacific” – it’s hard to believe a natural wonder like Waimea Canyon can exist on such a small island like Kauai.
-Formed in ancient times by the collapse of Kauai’s shield volcano and subsequent millennia of rainfall and erosion, the red canyon follows the bending contours of the Waimea River, dropping in certain sections to a depth of over 3,500 feet (1,000m).
-Snaking its way for 14 miles above this gem, Waimea Canyon Drive is one of those scenic drives where the views just keep getting better and better.
-Along the way, stop at scenic lookouts to admire the views, venture on long or short hikes to explore the canyon, and wrap things up with stunning views of the Na Pali Coast from Koke’e State Park.
+Worthy of its nickname – “The Grand Canyon of the Pacific” – it’s hard to believe a natural wonder like Waimea Canyon exists on such a small island like Kauai.
+It was formed by the collapse of Kauai’s shield volcano and subsequent millennia of rainfall and erosion.
+The “red canyon follows the bending contours of the Waimea River, dropping in certain sections to a depth of over 3,500 feet (1,000m).

 Best Scenic Drives In Molokai

-One of the least visited and sparsely populated islands in Hawaii, over 50% of Molokai’s residents possess native Hawaiian heritage.
-The island is also home to the tallest sea cliffs in the world and the longest barrier in Hawaii, making it one of the chain’s best-kept secrets! >> See how to spend 5 days or less in Molokai
+One of Hawaii’s least visited and sparsely populated islands, over 50% of Molokai’s residents possess native Hawaiian heritage.
+The island is also home to the tallest sea cliffs in the world and the longest barrier in Hawaii.
+This and other factors make Molokai one of Hawaii’s best-kept secrets!

 Kamakou Preserve

-You’ll need to get your hands on a proper 4WD for this one, but I guarantee it’ll totally pay off.
-Start things off with sweeping views of the south coast’s coral reef and the desert-like surroundings of Central Molokai, before heading east on a dirt road deep into the island’s high and uninhabited tree-covered interior.
-With temperatures dropping as you gain elevation, treat yourself to billion-dollar views from the Waikolu Lookout (3,600 feet or 1100m), before continuing your slow-going quest inland to the start of the PepeOpae Trail.
+With temperatures dropping as you gain elevation, treat yourself to billion-dollar views from the Waikolu Lookout (3,600 feet or 1100m).
+Then, continue your slow-going quest inland to the start of the PepeOpae Bog Trail Trail.
 Park the car, put your hiking shoes on, and march on a metal-covered wooden boardwalk over who-knows-how-many centuries of rotting vegetation.
-At the jaw-dropping Pelekunu Valley Overlook, admire the views of Molokai’s highest peaks and, if it has been raining lately, the symphony of cascading waterfalls.
+At the Pelekunu Valley Overlook, admire the views of Molokai’s highest peaks.
+If it has rained lately, enjoy the symphony of cascading waterfalls.

 Best Scenic Drives In Maui

-One of the most visited islands in Hawaii, Maui’s diverse landscapes – ranging from the Mars-like to the super tropical – are the ingredients for a number of classic scenic drives >> See how to spend 5 days or less in Maui
+One of the most visited islands in Hawaii, Maui’s diverse landscapes – ranging from the Mars-like to the super tropical – are the ingredients for a number of classic scenic drives.

 Hana Highway

-The Road to Haleakala
+The Road to Haleakala’s Summit

 Kahekili Highway

-The scenic road to Hana might get all the glory but if you want to have Maui’s awesome coastal scenery all to yourself, hit the road and drive (very slowly) along the scenic Kahekili Highway (Highway 340).
-There’s barely any cell phone reception out here or residents for that matter, just pristine beauty and… strong winds!
-To call this road a “highway” is to give highways a bad name but seeing as you want to take things slow when the view is this nice, who cares about doing 5-10 mph and sharing the road with oncoming traffic for a few miles?
-En route, visit exceptional sights such as the Olivine Pools, Nakalele Blowhole, and Kahakuloa Head, before wrapping the day with some snorkeling in Honolua Bay.
+To call this road a “highway” is to give highways a bad name.
+But seeing as you want to take things slow when the view is this nice, who cares about doing 5-10 mph and sharing the road with oncoming traffic for a few miles?
+Visit exceptional sights like the Olivine Pools, Nakalele Blowhole, and Kahakuloa Head.
+Wrap the day with some snorkeling in Honolua Bay.

 Best Scenic Drives In Oahu

-Oahu is indeed the most populated island in Hawaii and often gets a bad rap for that, but it is also one of the prettiest in the chain, offering a good mix between urban and country life >> See how to spend 4 days or less in Oahu
+Oahu is Hawaii’s most populated island and often gets a bad rap for that.
+But it is also one of the prettiest in the chain, offering a good mix between urban and country life.

 Tantalus Scenic Drive